Hormone therapy for cancer at a glance

 Scientists continue to conduct research into other types of cancer that may respond to hormone therapy.
 Cancers that can be hormone sensitive include:

-Much like chemotherapy, hormone therapy is systemic in that it is intended to alter cancer cells in the whole body.
+Much like chemotherapy, therapy using hormones is systemic in that it is intended to alter cancer cells in the whole body.
 Blocking the action of these hormones could possibly stop the cancer from growing.
-Oncologists achieve this in two primary ways:
+Oncologists achieve this in two primary ways.

 - Blocking the action of hormones.
 Some cancer cells have receptors on them that certain hormones bind to, triggering more growth inside the cancer cell.
 Oncologists can administer another chemical compound that attaches to the receptor first, preventing the hormone from connecting to the cell’s receptor.
 This essentially leaves the hormone with no place to attach to the cancer cell and activate its growth.
 Blocking can also be done by using medications to alter or remove the cancer cell’s receptor.

-Hormone therapy to treat certain cancers is not the same hormone therapy used to treat menopause, which is referred to as hormone replacement therapy.
-That type of hormone therapy is used to reduce menopause symptoms by replacing the hormones a woman’s body no longer makes.
+Hormone therapy to treat certain cancers is not the same kind of therapy used to treat menopause, which is referred to as hormone replacement therapy.
+That type of therapy is used to reduce menopause symptoms by replacing the hormones a woman’s body no longer makes.

 How is hormone therapy administered?

-Some patients take hormone therapy at home and others in a doctor’s office or in a clinic.
+Some patients take the therapy at home, and others in a doctor’s office or in a clinic.
 The type of therapy the patient receives determines where it will be administered.

 Oncologists have various ways to administer hormone therapy.
 The three most often used are: